 Make a business case for skills-based hiring.
 Talk to business leaders about how skills-based hiring can advance their goals.
 Use data and storytelling to make your case.
-Set up meetings with hiring managers to discuss which skills candidates should already have and which they might be able to learn once they have the job.
+Set up meetings with hiring managers to discuss the skills candidates should already possess and what they might be able to learn once they have the job.
 Challenge any nonessential requirements like college degrees or years of experience that might dissuade qualified candidates from applying.

-Talent Acquisition can aid organisations in creating upskilling and internal mobility programmes that help their organisations stay agile.
+TA can aid organisations in creating upskilling and internal mobility programs that help their organisations stay agile.
 "My team are real active champions of internal mobility and upskilling initiatives internally," says Nicky Vallelly from Google DeepMind.
 "We foster a culture of continual learning and development, nurturing the skills of our existing talent pools in order to meet the future needs of our business."
-Upskilling programmes also allow employees to move into jobs that were previously out of their reach.
-Delta, for instance, have launched innovative upskilling programmes that aim to move workers who do not have degrees into corporate jobs.
+Upskilling programs can also allow employees to move into jobs that were previously out of their reach.
+Delta, for instance, have launched innovative upskilling programs that aim to move workers who do not have degrees into corporate jobs.